• Skip to primary navigation

 Melted peanut butter in a pot.

-STEP 2: Next, stir the ingredients together as they melt until they're smooth, creamy, and completely melted.
-This will take about 5 minutes.
+Step 2: Melt the ingredients, stirring frequently until they're smooth and completely melted.
+This takes about 5 minutes.

 Peanut butter, butterscotch, and marshmallows in a saucepan.

-STEP 3: Next, take the pot off the stove and mix in the vanilla and marshmallows quickly.
-Chilling the marshmallows before hand keeps them from melting in the hot peanut butter.
+Step 3: Take the pot off the stove and gently mix in the vanilla and marshmallows quickly.

-Marshmallows and butterscotch mixture in a square pan.
+Marshmallows and peanut butter in a square pan.

-• Freeze the marshmallows.
-Throw the bag of marshmallows into the freezer for a few minutes while you heat the peanut butter.
+2. Chill the marshmallows.
+Throw the bag of marshmallows into the refrigerator for a few minutes while you heat the peanut butter.
 The marshmallows are less likely to melt if they're chilled.

 Frequently Asked Questions